Nazmul5765/Nazmul5765/README.md

 Developed as my solo project during the Northcoders Enterprise Engineering Bootcamp and subsequently prepared for production deployment.

-- Built a full-stack record catalogue application using ASP.NET Core and Blazor
+- Built a full-stack record shop application using ASP.NET Core and Blazor
 - Developed a RESTful API with CRUD operations for managing records
 - Used a layered Controller, Service and Repository architecture to separate application responsibilities
 - Built reusable Blazor components with routing, forms and navigation